mgreiler/se-unlocked/Transcripts/EP_21_Amir_Slihefendic.md

 backend, I think, We have actually done a averse job.
 Like we have not innovative enough or like moved away enough or adopted like better like obstructions and systems.
 So that, that is, is I think more problematic.
-And honestly, I think in social, like much harder to.
-Like rewrite all like redo the abstraction layer on the backend because on the front end, like, you know, you do something, it just affects one client on the backend to a refactoring.
+And honestly, I think its much more harder to.
+Like rewrite or like redo the abstraction layer on the backend because on the frontend, like, you know, you do something, it just affects one client.On the backend to a refactoring.
 And suddenly you need to like, migrate like millions or for us, it's like hundreds of millions of projects, you know, billions of tasks.
 It becomes very, very unmanageable.
 And like each migration, like if we want to